vHCF-Facility-Team/vHCF-SOPs/docs/foundations/FTO_new/fto.md

 ### 6.1 Certifications

 1. After acceptance to the roster controllers are granted certifications commensurate with their rating.
 Controllers who held endorsements within HCF in the past six months will retain those endorsements.
-2. Transferring controllers who have been inactive for a period of greater than six months will be required to complete recertification training consummate with their rating.
+2. Transferring controllers who have been inactive for a period of greater than six months will be required to complete a check-out session consummate with their rating.

 ### 6.2 HCF Tier 2 Endorsement